Venafi/ansible-collection-venafi/roles/certificate/examples/citrix_adc/README.md

 To perform the tasks described in this example, you'll need:

-- The Venafi Collection for Ansible installed on your machine; you can install it using `ansible-galaxy` [as described here](https://github.com/Venafi/ansible-role-venafi#using-with-ansible-galaxy)
+- The CyberArk Collection for Ansible installed on your machine; you can install it using `ansible-galaxy` [as described here](https://github.com/Venafi/ansible-role-venafi#using-with-ansible-galaxy)
-- Access to either Venafi Trust Protection Platform or Venafi Cloud services (the `credentials.yml` [file](https://github.com/Venafi/ansible-role-venafi#using-with-ansible-galaxy) is used in this example)
+- Access to either CyberArk Certificate Manager, Self-Hosted or CyberArk Certificate Manager, SaaS (the `credentials.yml` [file](https://github.com/Venafi/ansible-role-venafi#using-with-ansible-galaxy) is used in this example)
-  - If you are working with Trust Protection Platform, obtain the `access_token` and `refresh_token` using the [VCert CLI](https://github.com/Venafi/vcert/blob/master/README-CLI-PLATFORM.md#obtaining-an-authorization-token).
+  - If you are working with CyberArk Certificate Manager, Self-Hosted, obtain the `access_token` and `refresh_token` using the [VCert CLI](https://github.com/Venafi/vcert/blob/master/README-CLI-PLATFORM.md#obtaining-an-authorization-token).
 - Administration access to a Citrix ADC instance
 - Nitro Python SDK (available from https://www.citrix.com/downloads/netscaler-adc or from the _Downloads_ tab of the Citrix ADC GUI)
 - Citrix ADC modules for Ansible installed from `ansible-galaxy` (for installation instructions, see [this guide](https://github.com/citrix/citrix-adc-ansible-modules#installation))